How to Get Rid of Under Eye Bags

 There isn’t one cause of under eye bags, and they don’t all look the same.
 Some people may experience redness, itching, sagging skin, and dark circles along with the puffiness.
 To completely banish under eye bags, you must know their source.

-There are many reason they can form, including:
+There are many reasons they can form, including:

 Certain medications-Are you currently under the care of a physician and are required to take medication?
 If so, the meds may be the root of your eye bags.
 Some medications can cause fluid retention, filling the pockets under the eyes.